 Targets: Rectus abdominis, lower abs, transverse abdominis and pelvic floor.

-How To Do A Half Crunch
+How to Do a Half Crunch

 Lie flat on the mat, performing a slight pelvic tilt to press your lower back into the mat and drawing your belly button towards your spine.
 Bring your legs up to tabletop position, both knees bent at 90 degrees, shins parallel to the floor.
 Option to lightly press your fingertips into the back of your head, elbows wide.